Table of Contents

-We hope the article above has given you some great notes to share with the likely many expecting mothers and their families in your practice.
+We hope this article has given you some great notes to share with your patients regarding the power of conservative care throughout pregnancy.

 Our team at The Smart Chiropractor is dedicated to making patient communication easier for DCs and their staff through free resources like our blog and our subscription-based patient-education-focused marketing materials and services.

 That’s where Patient Pilot comes in.